chozelinek/sacoco/tutorial.md

 - contemporary
 - historical

-**Historical** recipes were transcribed and digitised manually by Andrea Wurm. <!-- instert here a picture. --> Moreover, we completed this dataset with some transcriptions done by Glonning et al. <!-- check the licenses --> In parallel, we obtained a set of **contemporary** recipes from a wiki site devoted to cooking recipes --`rezeptewiki.org`, today [kochwiki.org](http://www.kochwiki.org/wiki/Hauptseite).
+**Historical** recipes were transcribed and digitised manually by Andrea Wurm.
+Moreover, we completed this dataset with some transcriptions done by Glonning et al. In parallel, we obtained a set of **contemporary** recipes from a wiki site devoted to cooking recipes --`rezeptewiki.org`, today [kochwiki.org](http://www.kochwiki.org/wiki/Hauptseite).
 Luckily, a XML dump of this site is available at the [Internet Archive](https://archive.org/download/wiki-rezeptewikiorg).

 Due to the different nature of our historical and contemporary datasets.
 The corpus compilation methodology althoug following a similar outline is slightly different.